QBDI/QBDI/docs/source/get_started-c.rst

 continue or stop.
 In most cases :cpp:enumerator:`QBDI_CONTINUE <VMAction::QBDI_CONTINUE>` should be returned to continue the execution.

-Register a Callback
+Register a callback
 -------------------

 The callback must be registered in the VM.
 The function :cpp:func:`qbdi_addCodeCB` allows registering a callback for every instruction.
-The callback can be registered before the instruction (:cpp:enumerator:`QBDI_PREINST <InstPosition::QBDI_PREINST>`) or after the instruction (:cpp:enumerator:`QBDI_POSTINST <InstPosition::QBDI_POSTINST>`).
+The callback can be called before the instruction (:cpp:enumerator:`QBDI_PREINST <InstPosition::QBDI_PREINST>`) or after the instruction (:cpp:enumerator:`QBDI_POSTINST <InstPosition::QBDI_POSTINST>`).